 Comparisons: The closest comparative species of Digitaria found in Minnesota is D. ischaemum, the Smooth Crabgrass, where the panicle has only 2 to 7 spikelike branches, and the plant is only sparsely hairy, if at all.
 It is also an introduced species.
 The only other Digitaria species found in Minnesota is the native D. cognata, the Fall Witchgrass, which is a perennial, tufted grass, with erect stems, very narrow leaf blades, solitary spikelets, with veined lemmas.

-Above: Crabgrass growing in an erect position.
-Photo ©Ted Bodner, USDA-NRCS Plants Database.
+Above: Crabgrass panicle.
 Drawing courtesy USDA-NRCS PLANTS Database / Hitchcock, A.S. (rev. A. Chase).
 1950.
 Manual of the grasses of the United States.

 Below: Crabgrass in the usually found decumbent position of the stems, where rooting can take place at the nodes.

-Below: 1st photo - The flowering seed panicle of Crabgrass with pairs of spikelets arranged along the spike-like branches of the panicle.
-Photo ©Robert W. Freckmann, University of Wisconsin.
+Below: 1st photo - Branches of the panicle of Crabgrass with pairs of spikelets arranged along the spike-like branches of the panicle.
+Note the reddish tint to the rachis.
 2nd photo - spikelet detail, photo ©Anna Gardner, University of Iowa.